microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 1. To create a new search parameter, you need to `POST` a `SearchParameter` Resource to the FHIR service database.
 See the `Create New Search Parameter` call in the FHIR Search Postman collection for an example.
 Read through the documentation at [https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search](https://docs.microsoft.com/azure/healthcare-apis/fhir/how-to-do-custom-search) and then run the `Create New Search Parameter` call in Postman.

 2. Now, perform a search using the custom search parameter that you just created.
-Send the `Search by Custom Search Parameter` call in the FHIR Search collection in Postman and see what results you get.
+Try the `Search by Custom Search Parameter` call in the FHIR Search collection in Postman and see what results you get.

 ## What does success look like for Challenge-04?